KWDB/docs/en/sql-reference/null-value-mgmt.md

 When creating a table, if a column is not defined as `NOT NULL`, you can insert the `NULL` value into the column.

 ::: warning Note
 When inserting data into a table, the system will check the nullability on the specified columns.
-If the spcified columns are defined as `NOT NULL`, you cannot insert `NULL` values into the column.
+If the specified columns are defined as `NOT NULL`, you cannot insert `NULL` values into the column.
 Otherwise, the system returns an error.
 :::

 This example creates a table and inserts `NULL` values into the table.